LinguaPhylo/linguaPhylo.github.io/setup.md

 This page includes user manuals for two applications:

-1. LPhy studio - the GUI for LPhy language
+1. LPhy Studio - the GUI for LPhy language

 2. LPhyBEAST - a BEAST 2 package that takes a LPhy script and produces a BEAST 2 XML file.

+This page will run through the basic setup for LPhy Studio and LPhyBEAST.

+For advanced options see the [Advanced User Guide](https://linguaphylo.github.io/advanced/) and [LPhy Extensions](https://linguaphylo.github.io/extensions/) pages.

 ## Java 17